Nearly 60 start-ups registered with ISRO since opening of space sector: Union Minister | Technology

 - India

-Around 60 start-ups have registered with ISRO since ''unlocking'' of the Indian space sector by Prime Minister Narendra Modi and quite a few of them are dealing with projects related to space debris management, Union Minister Jitendra Singh said on Monday.
+Around 60 start-ups have registered with Indian Space Research Organisation (ISRO) since ''unlocking'' of the Indian space sector by Prime Minister Narendra Modi and quite a few of them are dealing with projects related to space debris management, Union Minister Jitendra Singh said on Monday.

 The other start-up proposals vary from nano-satellite, launch vehicle, ground systems and research, the Minister of State for Science, Technology and Space said.